 By November 9th it became apparent that the Chinese were going to outflank Menchuka by cutting off its road link to Along near a place called Tato.
 Nevertheless, Maj Gen M S Pathania asked the Siang Front to hold at all costs.

-By mid November, repeated Chinese probes convinced the Command that Menchuka risked being cut off.
+Come mid November, repeated Chinese probes convinced the Command that Menchuka risked being cut off.
 The Menchuka sub area was told to be ready to pull out towards Along.
-Two days later they were told it had to be a fighting withdrawal.
+Two days later instruction were that it had to be a fighting withdrawal.
 Col Taylor was in touch with the Brigade Major of 192 Brigade, his direct superior.
 They tried to get more men from Along to Menchuka but the weather was turning and no mule transport was available.
 It would have taken days to get there by foot.

 Lt Col Taylor and the garrison stood their ground for another day.
 On 18th November the 2 Madras positions came under sustained Chinese artillery attack.
 The Madrasis replied with their mortars.
 Col Taylor and 192 Brigade conferred on wireless.
 They assumed that the Chinese had managed to cut the road to Along and determined to use hill paths to make their way back.
 With that Lt Col Taylor broke off wireless contact.